alelievr/Modern-Rendering-Introduction/MatricesAndTransformations.md

 # Matrices and Transformations

 In computer graphics, matrices are a very useful tool, they are represented by a table of values or a vector of vector.
-I recommend reading [Matrix Multiplication from 3Blue1Brown](https://www.3blue1brown.com/lessons/matrix-multiplication) before tackling this chapiter to understand well the effect of combining matrices together and performing several transformation at the same time.
+I recommend reading [Matrix Multiplication from 3Blue1Brown](https://www.3blue1brown.com/lessons/matrix-multiplication) before tackling this chapter to understand well the effect of combining matrices together and performing several transformation at the same time.
 They are extensively used to facilitate the computation of objects position, rotation and scale in the 3D world.

-We'll mostly use 2x2, 3x3 and 4x4 square matrices in this chapiter, they are the most used type of matrices in computer graphics.
+We'll mostly use 2x2, 3x3 and 4x4 square matrices in this chapter, they are the most used type of matrices in computer graphics.

 > Note that sometimes we also use non-square matrices but it's often an optimization to avoid storing all the components.